-- Parent/guardians are to complete the Student Annual Health Information Form at the beginning of each school year and turn into the school's main office.
+- Parents/guardians are to complete the Student Annual Health Information form at the beginning of each school year.
+This form is available on Skyward.
 Indicate on the form any medical/health conditions that your child has that you want the school staff to be aware of.
-Parents/guardians are encouraged to call the school nurse with any student health changes that may occur during the school year. - Health counseling is available by the school nurse and may be requested by parents, students or staff. - Regular school attendance is encouraged for optimal school success.
+Parents/guardians are encouraged to call the school nurse with any student health changes that may occur during the school year. - Health counseling is available by the school nurse and may be requested by parents/guardians, students or staff.
+WHEN TO KEEP YOUR CHILD HOME FROM SCHOOL PROTOCOL - Regular school attendance is encouraged for optimal school success.
 However, if your child has a headache, fever > 100 F, body aches/joint pain, chills, difficulty breathing, fatigue, loss of taste or smell, runny nose, cough, sore throat, nausea, vomiting, diarrhea, or rash you are asked to keep them home from school and contact your healthcare provider.
-In the event that your child is diagnosed with a communicable disease, please notify the school immediately.

-Students may return to school when free of vomiting, diarrhea and fever, with no medication (unless they have a medical note stating fever and/or other symptoms are for an illness that is non-COVID related) for 72 hours.

-- All accidents/injuries on school grounds must be reported immediately to the teacher in charge.
-For minor first-aid, the student should report to the office for assistance.
-Students are asked to report injuries incurred during the school day to the office the same day that the injury occurs if at all possible, or as soon as they are aware that an injury occurred. - Unreported accidents occurring at school or while participating in school events: In cases where a student receives an injury during the school day or while participating in school-sponsored activities and the injury does not become evident until the student has left school or the school activity, the parent or guardian should notify the Principal or office as soon as possible. - A health room is available to any student who becomes ill during the school day.
+In the event that your child is diagnosed with a communicable disease, please notify the school immediately. - Students may return to school when they are free of vomiting and diarrhea for 24 hours.
+The student must also be fever free for 24 hours without the use of fever reducing medications (unless the student is able to provide a medical note stating the fever is not due to a contagious illness). - All accidents/injuries on school grounds must be reported immediately to the staff member in charge.
+For minor first-aid, the student should report to the office for assistance. - Students are asked to report injuries incurred during the school day to the office the same day that the injury occurs if at all possible, or as soon as they are aware that an injury occurred.

+- Unreported accidents occurring at school or while participating in school events: In cases where a student receives an injury during the school day or while participating in school-sponsored activities and the injury does not become evident until the student has left school or the school activity, the parent or guardian should notify the Principal or office as soon as possible. - A health room is available to any student who becomes ill during the school day.
 Students wishing to use the health room should report first to their class to receive any assignments or directions.
 The teacher will issue a pass to the health room.
-Generally, students will not be allowed to spend more than 30 minutes in the health room.
-The school nurse or office staff will evaluate the student and if necessary call the parent or guardian to obtain permission to leave school and to arrange transportation of the student.
-Students will remain at school until picked up by the parent, guardian, emergency contact person or another responsible adult that they have authorized to pick student up.
-The parent or guardian may give their ill 7 12 grade child permission to walk home. - If your child becomes ill or seriously injured at school, school personnel will try to notify parents/guardians by phone.
-In the event that the parents/guardians cannot be reached by phone, the emergency contact listed by parents will be called.
+Generally, students will not be allowed to spend more than 30 minutes in the health room. - The school nurse or office staff will evaluate the student and if necessary call the parent or guardian to obtain permission to leave school and to arrange transportation of the student.
+Students will remain at school until picked up by the parent, guardian, emergency contact person or another responsible adult that they have authorized to pick up the student.
+The parent or guardian may give their ill 7-12 grade child permission to walk home. - If your child becomes ill or seriously injured at school, school personnel will try to notify parents/guardians by phone.
+In the event that the parents/guardians cannot be reached by phone, the emergency contact listed by parents/guardians will be called.